-The National Physician Database (NPDB) provides information on physicians’ salaries, payments and activity within the Canadian health care system.
-The data ranges from 1989 to 2014 (latest year available).
+The National Physician Database provides information on physicians’ salaries, payments and activities in Canada’s health care systems.
+Data has been collected since 1989.
 It comes from provincial and territorial medical health care insurance plans using a standardized set of data elements.

 Scott’s Medical Database

-Scott’s Medical Database (SMDB) provides information on the number of physicians and their distribution across the country.
+Scott’s Medical Database provides information on the number of physicians and their distribution across the country.
 It also contains demographic, education and migration information.
 The data has been collected since 1968.

 Because physicians can be uniquely identified, we are able to track physician movement between provinces and territories over time.
 This data also indicates changes in physician type.
-The data—ranging from 1968 to 2015—is purchased annually from Scott’s Directories.
+The data is purchased annually from Scott’s Directories.